A school seeks to dismiss a lawsuit filed by Michelle Obama's brother and his wife

 May 19, 2022

-However, the school argues the couple filed the suit to get national attention and blame USM for their "eventual separation from its community," the motion to dimiss says.
+However, the school argues that the couple filed the suit to get national attention and blame USM for their "eventual separation from its community," the motion to dismiss says.

-The school also argues the Robinsons omitted information regarding Kelly's behavior throughout the school term, saying she became burdensome towards teachers during the COVID-19 pandemic.
+The school also argues that the Robinsons omitted information regarding Kelly Robinson's behavior throughout the school term, saying she became burdensome toward teachers during the COVID-19 pandemic.

 "It was clear to USM at a certain point that it could not have a productive relationship with this family," Lindsey Davis, an attorney with Quarles & Brady representing USM, told Milwaukee TV station WISN 12.

-In a statement to NPR, a spokesperson for the Robinsons says they will continue to "vigorously pursue this litigation" in response to USM's decision to dismiss the case.
+In a statement to NPR, a spokesperson for the Robinsons says they will continue to "vigorously pursue this litigation" in response to USM's decision to seek to dismiss the case.

 "The University School of Milwaukee continues to demonstrate that they are unwilling to accept responsibility for their culpability in fostering a culture of racial insensitivity and bias," the spokesperson said.
 "The Robinsons remain confident in their case."